nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `INDEX` **must be a positive integer** 1, 2, 3, …​

 Example:
-* `marklesson 2` marks the 2nd lesson as completed.
+* `marklesson 2` marks the 2nd lesson in your lesson list as completed.

 ### Marking a lesson as not completed : `unmarklesson`